Luis-Baltodano/water_indicators/README.md

 ![image](https://github.com/user-attachments/assets/58fd5152-ed8f-4e53-9b1c-1c17a332e3f3)

-We can see that the three sectors has increased the total volume of water used, but this has not impact the water stress index along the period.
+We can see that the three sectors has increased the total volume of water used, but this had not a significant impact in the water stress index along the period.
 The water stress in the regiong augment 0.9% from 1998 to 2020.

 ![image](https://github.com/user-attachments/assets/79d59689-058c-4349-8220-9e5b2ae5c7e2)